Currently Enrolling Trials

 Vibativ (telavancin) is a bactericidal, once-daily, injectable lipoglycopeptide antibiotic with a dual mechanism of action whereby Vibativ both inhibits bacterial cell wall synthesis and disrupts bacterial cell membrane function.

-Vibativ is supplied as a powder for reconstitution onto a solution designed for intravenous administration.
-The recommended initial dose is 10 mg/kg administered over a 60-minute period in patients >18 years of age by intravenous infusion once every 24 hours for 7 to 14 days.
+Vibativ is supplied as a solution for intravenous infusion.
+The recommended dose is 10 mg/kg by IV infusion over 60 minutes every 24 hours for 7 to 14 days for cSSSI and for 7 to 21 days for HABP/VABP.

 Adverse events associated with the use of Vibativ may include, but are not limited to, the following: